vipulSharma18/Inference-Profiling-and-Optimization-Guide/README.md

 ## Principled approach to inference optimization:

 Always go from top to bottom, or coarser profiling to fine-grained one, when optimizing inference workloads.
+Below is a list of typical bottlenecks and tricks that arise in inference optimization.

 ### Model Serving/User Request Batching Level:
 * Batching of user requests as per the token budget and the type of operation (prefill v/s decode).